freekrai/jolt-skeleton/README.md

 The Twilio Skeleton Application comes complete with a few pieces already in place.

-1. SQLite database located in content/data/data.sqlite, this database holds user information as well as a call log.
-It also has a post table for doing whatever else you may want it to do.
+1. SQLite database located in content/data/data.sqlite, this database holds user information, it also has a post table for doing whatever else you may want it to do.

 2. Views, all output is handled by the views folder located in content/views/ the filenames correspond to actions used by the system.